AD 43: Romans conquer and establish Londinium

 Few Londoners could imagine the great city without its complicated network of trains weaving their way from A to B deep beneath the streets.
 The Underground is such a London institution that its map design has made its way on to many tourist memorabilia and is one of the most recognised ways to signpost the nation’s capital.
 The Underground was the first of its kind and revolutionised how Londoners navigated their city.
 It also spawned imitations in Paris, New York, and beyond.
 Few cities are complete now without one.

-When four bombs exploded on London’s transport systems in July 2005, what many had feared as inevitable since 9/11 finally happened.
-This tragic event shook London to its core, and the city was thrown into mass panic and confusion.
-The event shocked the British public as all four suicide bombers were of British origin and tipped London into the high terrorist alert status it still holds today.
+When four bombs exploded on London’s transport systems in July 2005, the city was shaken to its core and was thrown into mass panic and confusion.
+The event shocked the British public as all four suicide bombers were of British origin, and tipped London into the high terrorist alert status it still holds today.

-London’s history is categorised by gruesome plagues, ravaging fires, and tempestuous protests from its own citizens.
-It is a cultural boiling pot, fusing old and new but also attracting forms of protest and violence due to its size and undeniable power within the global sphere.
-For better or worse, London’s history has shaped it into what it is today: brooding, volatile, and endlessly resilient.
+London’s history is defined by gruesome plagues, fires, and tempestuous protests from its own citizens.
+For better or worse, the city’s past has shaped it into what it is today: endlessly resilient.